kumo-js/kumo/README.md

 We reviewed the Serverless framework in July 2016 and were concerned about the following limitations:

 - Lambda-centric.
 Serverless specifically revolves around AWS Lambda.
 What if we need to deploy an API Gateway without Lambda?
 - No Swagger integration.
 API Gateway endpoints defined in a non-standard form and coupled to Lambda configuration.
 - Sydney region not yet supported.
 (Although we could submit a pull request.)
 - No stack hierarchy.
 No concept of global or shared stacks.
 (Supposedly available in the upcoming version 0.6).
 - No config hierarchy.
 No concept of services inheriting common config.
 - Uses Lambda versions and API Gateway stages, where we prefer complete separation of these resources.

+### Apex

+Tool to build, deploy, and manage AWS Lambda functions.

+Apex (you probably know more than me):
+- Centred around lambda
+- Supports GoLang
+- Uses raw sdk calls to create resources
+- Seems support some kind integration with terraform for creating other aws resources but does not seem very stable (looking at github issues)

+### Gordon

+Gordon is a tool to create, wire and deploy AWS Lambdas using CloudFormation

+- Used to create / deploy lambda functions and API Gateway
+- Whilst not exactly centred around AWS Lambda, only supports API Gateway integrations to Lambda
+- cannot create other related AWS resources (eg. S3 Buckets, DynamoDB tables etc)
+- 100% Cloudformation (no direct SDK calls)
+- 100% isolation between environments (does not believe in using Lambda versions and API Gateway stages)